Samuel David Scoles

 Mr. Scoles has worked on antidumping investigations and reviews involving products from Vietnam, Indonesia and Thailand (such as frozen fish fillets, mushrooms, shrimp, paper, and polyethylene retail carrier bags).

 He was appointed to the Free Trade Agreement Panel of Advisors in 2007, formed by International Enterprise (IE) Singapore, an agency under the Ministry of Trade & Industry.

-Prior to joining White & Case as an international trade analyst in the Firm's Washington, DC, office in 2001, he worked in business and e-commerce development for Astaga.com, a leading Internet company in Jakarta, Indonesia.
+Prior to joining White & Case as an international trade analyst in the Firm's Washington, DC office in 2001, he worked in business and e-commerce development for Astaga.com, a leading Internet company in Jakarta, Indonesia.
 He also spent over four years in Thailand working as both a university lecturer and an assistant coordinator for Aide Médicale Internationale, a French non-governmental organization focusing on primary health care and small and medium enterprise (SME) development in Chiang Mai and along the Thai-Burmese border.

-Navigating Rules of Origin: A Look at ASEAN, Capacity Building for the New International Architecture in Trade and Investment, APEC Workshop, Hawaii, October 12-13, 2006
+Co-author, "Navigating Rules of Origin: A Look at ASEAN," for 'Capacity Building for the New International Architecture in Trade and Investment,' APEC Workshop – Hawaii, October 12-13, 2006

 Ranked Band 1 for Asia Pacific Region: International Trade/WTO Consultants, Chambers Asia-Pacific 2019